Art & Music Class Descriptions

 Topics in this Series: Media of the Masters (Quarter 1); Animal Artists (Quarter 2); Murals, Monuments, and Museums (Quarter 3); Stellar Celestial Subjects (Quarter 4).
 Supply Fee: There is a supply fee of $25.00, payable to the instructor on the first day of class which covers consumable class materials such a specialty papers, watercolor pencils, and paints.

-Art in Action: Murals, Monuments, and Museums (WED)
+Art in Action: Stellar Celestial Subjects (WED)

-Quarter 3: Starts on January 15, 2025
+Quarter 4: Starts on March 26, 2025

 Class Time: 10:00 am Duration: 55 min